ovh/docs/pages/cloud/dedicated/move-failover-ip/guide.en-asia.md

 ## Instructions

 > [!primary]
-> When an IP block with unique virtual MAC addresses is moved between servers, the vmacs are temporarily suspended.
-They will appear on the new server once the move is done.
+> When an IP block containing unique virtual MAC addresses is moved between two servers, those addresses are temporarily suspended.
+They will appear on the new server once the move is complete.
 >
-> On the otherhand, blocks with duplicate virtual MAC addresses cannot be moved.
-You will be prompted to delete the duplicate virtual MAC addresse(s) on the block to be moved.
+> On the other hand, blocks containing duplicate virtual MAC addresses cannot be moved.
+You must first delete the duplicate virtual MAC address on the block to be moved.
 >

 ### Moving an IP from the OVHcloud Control Panel